 - STEP 1: Plan the program's purpose and design.

 - STEP 2: Identify potential mentors and mentorees.

 - STEP 3: Facilitate a joint mentor-mentoree-supervisor orientation.

 - STEP 5: Provide mentoring training and tools.

 A carefully-selected group of stakeholders, or Mentoring Design Team, meets to design and develop program objectives, guidelines, and action plans based on the specific needs of the organization.
 The Mentoring Design Team produces a Mentoring Plan, which outlines the sequence of events necessary to implement the program.
-The Mentoring Plan addresses how the organization will approach each of The Mentoring Connection's core design principles described in Table 1.
-For example, it will need to answer the following:
+The Mentoring Plan addresses how the organization will approach each of The Mentoring Connection's core design principles described above.
+For example, the team will need to answer the following:

 - How mentoring can help the organization meet its strategic goals.

 - What key organizational priorities or issues the program will address (e.g. DEI, new employee integration, job satisfaction, or leadership development).

 - How top management support will be achieved.